 Overview

-Fuel is usually the single biggest variable cost on any road trip, and it is also one of the easiest to estimate accurately before you leave — provided you have three numbers: distance, your vehicle's real-world mileage, and the current fuel price.
+Fuel is usually the single biggest variable cost on any road trip, and it's also one of the easiest to estimate accurately before you leave, provided you have three numbers: distance, your vehicle's real-world mileage, and the current fuel price.
 Get those three right and the rest is simple arithmetic.
-Get them wrong — especially by relying on optimistic manufacturer mileage claims — and your trip budget can be off by a meaningful margin.
+Rely on optimistic manufacturer mileage claims instead, and your trip budget can drift by a meaningful margin.

 What You Need

-- Total trip distance (round trip, not one-way, unless you are genuinely travelling only one direction)
+- Total trip distance (round trip, not one-way, unless you're genuinely travelling only one direction)

 - Current fuel price per litre at your starting point (and any other states or cities you'll refuel in)